 Dr. Sinclair is a founding member of Das Unbehagen: A Free Association for Psychoanalysis and facilitates psychoanalytic events and conferences internationally.
-Her recent conference Re-writing the Future: 100 Years of Esoteric Modernism and Psychoanalysis was May 30 – June 1 in Merano, Italy, at Pienzenau and Brunnenburg Castles.
+Her most recent conference Re-writing the Future: 100 Years of Esoteric Modernism and Psychoanalysis was held May 30 – June 1 in Merano, Italy, at Pienzenau and Brunnenburg Castles.

 On Psychoanalysis and Violence: Contemporary Lacanian Perspectives (2018) co-edited with Dr. Manya Steinkoler, was recently published by Routledge.
 This book evolved from a conference On Violence held at Fordham University – Lincoln Center Campus, New York City in 2015.